andrewphillipdoss/Split-Wav-GUI/README.md

 Getting Started:

--Clone the repo, and install the dependencies from 'requirements.txt' -In terminal, run 'start.py'
+Clone the repo, and install the dependencies from 'requirements.txt'

+In terminal, run 'start.py'

 A GUI should pop up.